valerysigalov/SpinningSnake/README.md

 # SpinningSnake
-Spinning Snake - second life for all time classic game Snake is almost 40.
+Spinning Snake - second life for all time classic game<br/>
+Snake is almost 40.
 It was cloned many times, but core rules remained about the same...<br/>
 <b>Spinning Snake</b> takes modern approach...<br/>
 <i>The goal is to make the snake shorter and shorter until it completely disappears.</i><br/>